DarkStar1997/DarkStar1997.github.io/Projects.md

 	[Sayan Sil](https://sayansil.web.app/)<br/>
 	[Abhirup Das](https://www.linkedin.com/in/abhirup-das-5a174212a/)<br/>

 	This project features a head controlled mouse aimed to be an extension of one of our previous projects - Air Mouse.
 The movements of the cursor of the computer and also the left and right clicks can be controlled by the head movements of the user and the smoothness and speed is much better than the previous project.
 It has been tested in a Linux environment on multiple configurations - on a gaming laptop with i7 7700HQ processor with an NVIDIA GeForce GTX 1050 graphics card it gives a speed of about 55 FPS.
 On another 1½ year old laptop with an i3 6th gen processor and no dedicated graphics card it gives about 40 fps and on a new i5 8th gen laptop, a speed of about 50 FPS.
 A graphics card is optional but is recommended for higher speed and accuracy.
 Moreover we are also trying to integrate voice functionality so that the user can give voice commands also enable voice typing to make the project more versatile.
-The only essential hardware requirement is a decent webcam.
+The only essential hardware requirement is a decent web-cam.

 	## Future Plans

 	We will be trying to add speech-to-text functionality to this project

+	Have a look at the simple demo video I prepared:

+	<style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/a2z1v8kU79I' frameborder='0' allowfullscreen></iframe></div>

 1. [Traffic Congestion Detection](https://kolkata.makerfaire.com/2018/11/15/traffic-congestion-detection/)

 	Other Contributors: